 - Wait for at least 6 hours, or longer.
 (Overnight is best.)

-See if you can trace the phloem from the bottom to the top.
-If there were any roots left on the carrot, you may be able to see the dye went to the roots too.
+See if you can trace the phloem from the bottom to the top. if there were any roots left on the carrot, you may be able to see that the dye went to the little roots too.
 If your carrot had the tops left on, you may be able to see the red dye in the leaves too.

 This group of veins is the phloem that we talked about.
 It takes longer for those veins to become dyed because, remember, the phloem takes water up AND down.
-It’s like a two way street.
-The leaves make food for the plant, using sunlight, air, and the water from the xylem.
-The phloem routes the food through the tubes to the root.
+It’s like a two-way street.
+The leaves make food for the plant, using sunlight, air, and the water that flowed up the root through the xylem.
+The phloem routes the food through the phloem “tubes” to the root.
 The root stores the food.
-The carrot is all that food that has been stored.
+The carrot is all that food that the plant made.
+It stores the food in the root which is the carrot that we can eat.
 That’s why it’s so nutritious.
 The plant made the food, the root stored it.

-Nutrition is stored in the root of the carrot plant.
-We eat the part that has the nutrition stored (the carrot).
+I bet you thought that the root stored all that nutrition just for you!
+Carrots are delicious and is very good for you.
+God gives us plants to eat because they are very good for our bodies.
 But, there’s another reason the plant stores food.
-It needs food to make more carrots!
-If a carrot plant is left in the ground, it will eventually make new seeds.
+A carrot plant needs food to make more carrots!
+That food is in the root.
+A carrot will eventually make new seeds when it is left in the ground to grow for another year.
 It will use the food from the carrot root.
 The phloem will carry the food to the seed head.
 It takes a long time for a carrot to make new seeds.
 Two years!
 But, no worries, the carrot has stored plenty of food for the new seeds.
 Then there can be new carrot plants!